Softgels vs. Tablets vs. Capsules [What You Need to Know]

-When it comes to supplements, we often have a choice between gel capsules and tablets.
+With supplements, we often have a choice between gel capsules and tablets.
 Both have advantages, so it may come down to personal preference.
 However, it’s important to make an informed decision so you can get the most out of your products.
-Use this guide to weigh gel capsules vs tablets and determine which is best for you.
+Use this guide to weigh softgels vs. tablets and determine which is best for you.

-A benefit of both capsules and gel capsules is that they dissolve rapidly and allow the ingredients to be absorbed quickly into the body.
+Another benefit is that they are easy to swallow because the outside isa smoother and softer material.
+They also dissolve rapidly and allow the ingredients to absorb quickly into the body.

-The con of gel capsules is that some of them can come in a larger, oblong size which can be intimidating.
-If you are new to swallowing pills or have trouble getting them down, you may find them intimidating or uncomfortable.
+The con of gel capsules is that some of them can come in a larger, oblong size, which can be intimidating.
+If you are new to swallowing pills or have trouble getting them down, you may find them uncomfortable.
 However, many products come in small sizes that are quite easy to get down.

 No, we’re not talking about portable electronic devices.
 In the world of supplements, tablets are made from a powdered version of concentrated ingredients.
-They are combined with a substance that bonds the powder so it holds a particular shape.
-Sometimes tablets are coated to make them easier to swallow.
+They’re combined with a substance that bonds the powder so it holds a particular shape.
+Sometimes, tablets are coated to make them easier to swallow.